GabeScott/standard-works-vault/Old Testament/Deuteronomy 6.9.md

 [Deuteronomy 6:9](https://www.churchofjesuschrist.org/study/scriptures/ot/deut/6.9?lang=eng#p9)

-[^a]: IE mezuzot: passages of the law written on tiny scrolls, enclosed in a small container and nailed to the right door post or gate, as an ordinance of remembrance.
-Deut.
-11:20.
+[^a]: IE mezuzot: passages of the law written on tiny scrolls, enclosed in a small container and nailed to the right door post or gate, as an ordinance of remembrance. [[Deuteronomy 11.20|Deut.
+11:20]].